 - Fallout has brought this up a number of times, namely when talking about Raiders.

 - In the X-Men animated series, this accidentally sets off the "Beyond Good and Evil" four-partner.
 Cable attacks Apocalypse's stronghold in 3999 AD, but the immortal genocidal warlord lures him into a trap to steal his enemy's time portal device, and prepares to execute Cable.
 He taunts Apocalypse that there will always be those who oppose his plans and that he can never truly win.
 Apocalypse ponders it for a moment, and acknowledges that he has been fighting the "inferior beings" for many thousands of years and still hasn't won, despairing that he might be stuck like this for all eternity like Sisyphus of Greek myth.
-Then he uses his new powers and inadvertently ends up in Axis of Time, the very nexus of all timelines, where he can undo everything to recreate it according to his own design.
+Then he uses his new powers and inadvertently ends up in the Axis of Time, the very nexus of all timelines, where he can undo everything to recreate it according to his own design.
+And he still fails.